 Section 7.

-Should a board member no longer be an eligible elector within the geographic area of the System, or leave the local position by virtue of which he/she was eligible, nominated and elected, the seat shall be declared vacant.
+Should a board member no longer be an eligible elector within the geographic area of the System, or leave the local position by virtue of which he/she was eligible, nominated, and elected, the seat shall be declared vacant.
 Vacancies may be filled by appointment by the remaining members of the Board.
 The appointee shall serve for the unexpired term of the Director replaced.
 Persons appointed must have the same qualifications as those elected, and represent the constituency of the vacant seat.

 Section 8.
 Officers